timescale/docs/timescaledb/how-to-guides/continuous-aggregates/refresh-policies.md

 You can change the way your continuous aggregate is refreshed by adjusting the [add_continuous_aggregate_policy][api-add-continuous-aggregate-policy].
 The policy takes three arguments:

 *   `start_offset`: the start of the refresh window relative to when the policy runs
 *   `end_offset`: the end of the refresh window relative to when the policy runs
 *   `schedule_interval`: the refresh interval in minutes or hours.
 Defaults to 24 hours.

-If you set the `start_offset` or `end_offset` to NULL, the range is open-ended and extends to the beginning or end of time.
-However, we recommend that you set the `end_offset` so that at least the most recent time bucket is excluded.
+If you set the `start_offset` or `end_offset` to `NULL`, the range is open-ended and extends to the beginning or end of time.
+However, it's recommended to set the `end_offset` so that at least the most recent time bucket is excluded.
 For time-series data that mostly contains writes that occur in time stamp order, the time buckets that see lots of writes quickly have out-of-date aggregates.
 You get better performance by excluding the time buckets that are getting a lot of writes.

+In addition, materializing the most recent bucket might interfere with [real-time aggregation][future-watermark].

 <procedure>

-### Changing a refresh policy to use a NULL start_offset
+### Changing a refresh policy to use a `NULL` `start_offset`

 1. At the `psql` prompt, create a new policy called `conditions_summary_hourly` that keeps the continuous aggregate up to date, and runs every hour:

     ```sql
     SELECT add_continuous_aggregate_policy('conditions_summary_hourly',
       start_offset => NULL,
       end_offset => INTERVAL '1 h',
       schedule_interval => INTERVAL '1 h');
     ```

 </procedure>